Amrtamer711/BPE-Tokenizer/README.md

 # Implementation

 This tokenizer implements padding by having the last token of the trained vocabulary be a pad token.
-The tokenizer creates a [vocab.txt] file and [merges.txt] file once it trains the vocabulary to store it.
+The tokenizer creates a """vocab.txt""" file and [merges.txt] file once it trains the vocabulary to store it.

 # Future Work